thias/glim/README.md

 GUID `21686148-6449-6E6F-744E-656564454649`).
 You can do this with GNOME's Disks utility, without resorting to the terminal!

-Alternatively you can try using `format_empty_disk.sh`, my experimental new script which will ask you a few questions before before setting-up an empty disk with GLIM's recommended two partition set-up (plus a BIOS Boot partition), ready to use with `glim.sh` itself.
+Or if you find partitioning difficult, then you can try using my experimental new script `format_empty_disk.sh`, which will ask you a few questions before before setting-up an empty disk with GLIM's recommended two partition GPT set-up (plus a BIOS Boot partition), ready to use with `glim.sh` itself.
 I've tried to make it safe, so for example it shouldn't delete any partitions, only create new ones...
 And in the event of any errors, the script should stop rather than risk doing anything wrong.
 HOWEVER, it is still a very new script, which likely contains bugs, especially on systems different to my own, so please let me know about any problems you experience.
 You use this script entirely at your own risk.
 If it formats your entire computer, then that is your problem.
 So please make sure you have a recent backup before using it.

 Installation